merative/acd-containers/src/pages/clouddocs/overview.md

 The patient is a 37 year old male who is 6 feet tall and weighs 170 lbs.
 ```

 You can create custom [concept values](/docs/wh-acd?topic=wh-acd-concept_value#concept_value) to extract and normalize the patient's height and weight.
-With that information, you can create inference rules in {{site.data.keyword.wh-acd_short}} to combine that information into a single attribute that we'll call `NORMAL_WEIGHT`.
+With that information, you can create inference rules in IBM Clinical Data Annotator to combine that information into a single attribute that we'll call `NORMAL_WEIGHT`.
 Custom attributes like this are a powerful way to distill unstructured text into actionable insights.

 For more information, see [Attributes](/docs/wh-acd?topic=wh-acd-attribute_detection#attribute_detection).